NuevoFoundation/workshops/content/english/linux-basics/activity-8.md

 ### Compare the secret-message.txt file to the backup file

 `diff` is a command used to compare two files to get what has been added, changed, and deleted to the file.
-The format is: `Diff -u [filename] [Filename of Comparison File]`
+The format is: `diff -u [filename] [Filename of Comparison File]`

 {{% notice info %}}

-Fun Fact: The u flag puts the output in unified mode.
-You can change the u to a c to put the output in context mode.
+Fun Fact: The `-u` flag puts the output in unified mode.
+You can change the `u` to a `c` to put the output in context mode.
 You can also remove the flag altogether to get the output without any formatting.

 {{% /notice %}}